TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-vaultdelete.md

 # Issue with delete vault

-**These are the Protected items in the vault that blocking the delete operation:**
+**These are the Protected items in the vault that are blocking the delete operation:**
 <!--issueDescription-->
 IaaSVM : <!--IaaSVM-->IaaSVM<!--/IaaSVM-->